They Don't Love You No More

-"They Don't Love You No More" is a song by American record producer DJ Khaled, released as the first single from his eighth studio album I Changed a Lot.
-The song features guest appearances from American rappers Jay-Z, Meek Mill, Rick Ross and French Montana.
+"They Don't Love You No More" is a song by the American record producer DJ Khaled, released as the first single from his eighth album I Changed a Lot.
+The song features guest appearances from American rappers Rick Ross, Jay-Z, Meek Mill and French Montana.
 The hip hop song's production was handled by OVO Sound's Mike Zombie.

 Background

 On April 28, 2014, DJ Khaled announced in an interview with MTV that Jay-Z will be featured on his new single.
 The interview was noted due to Khaled "cursing, gesturing, and tossing the microphone to the floor in an effort to convey the importance and impact of the music he has coming this summer."
 Few hours after that, he released the single called "They Don't Love You No More", also featuring frequent collaborators Rick Ross, Meek Mill and French Montana.
 A remix was released featuring Remy Ma and French Montana on the hook still.